Inorganic chemicals · 2024

 +Is there Dichloroacetic acid in Kansas City, KS tap water?

-Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Dichloroacetic acid at 10.31 ug/L. Kansas City, KS's 2024 Consumer Confidence Report shows Dichloroacetic acid at or above the federal limit (0.2 ug/L MCL).
-Measured value is 51.5× the threshold.
+Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Dichloroacetic acid at 10.31 ug/L. Kansas City, KS's 2024 Dichloroacetic acid measurement is below the federal limit of 60 ug/L (MCL).

 +What's the federal limit for Dichloroacetic acid in drinking water?